 Driving Without A License

 In Georgia, driving without a license is not just another traffic violation.
-It is a serious offense that counts as a criminal conviction and could lead to possible jail time.
+It is a serious offense that should not be ignored and could lead to a Bench Warrant for your arrest for Failure to Appear if you do not pay the ticket or appear in court..
+Generally, the only real defense is that you weren’t carrying your license at the time even though you did have a valid license.
 If you were cited or arrested for driving without a license, contact a driving with no license attorney at Hawkins Spizman Fortas today at (404) 933-1153 for a free case review.

 Driving Without Ever Having Had a License